tanij/dt-exercises/_instructions_mooc/01-welcome/course-logistics.md

 We will assume that if you are taking this course, you are familiar with some basics of math, physics and programming.

 * Basic Linux, Python, Git.
 We are going to:

-	-  use terminal interface, so basic knowledge of Bash is required
+	- use terminal interface, so basic knowledge of Bash is required;
-	-  write "autonomy" code in Python
+	- write "autonomy" code in Python;
 	- pull repositories, fork, push, branch, etc.

 * Elements of linear algebra, probability, calculus.
 We are going to:

-	-  use matrices to represent coordinate systems
+	- use matrices to represent coordinate systems;
-	-  use notions of probability (marginalization, Bayes theorem) to derive perception algorithms for the Duckiebot
+	- use notions of probability (marginalization, Bayes theorem) to derive perception algorithms for the Duckiebot;
-	-  write down equations of motion, which involve time ODEs (recognizing the acronym is a good start!)
+	- write down equations of motion, which involve continuous time ODEs (recognizing the acronym is a good start!).

 * Elements of kinematics

-  - We are going to derive a kinematic model of the Duckiebot
+  - We are going to derive a kinematic model of the Duckiebot.

 * Computer with native Ubuntu installation and admin network access

   - we are going to use Ubuntu 20.04 with a native (e.g., dual boot) installation

 * 🚙 Access to your router

   - If you are using a physical Duckiebot, you will require admin access to your router to iron out potential networking issues.

 ## The Duckiebot and Duckietown